 - Roll the person over onto their side.
 This will prevent them from choking on vomit or saliva.

 - Loosen their collar so the person can breathe freely.

 - Take steps to maintain a clear airway; it may be necessary to grip the jaw gently, and tilt the head back slightly to open the airway more thoroughly.

 - Do NOT attempt to restrain the person unless failing to do so could result in obvious bodily harm (e.g. a convulsion that occurs at the top of a stairway, or the edge of a pool).

-- Do NOT put anything into the mouth.
+- Do NOT put anything into their mouth.
 No medicines.
 No solid objects.
 No water.
 Nothing.
-Despite what you may have seen on television, it is a myth that an epileptic can swallow their tongue.
+Despite what you may have seen on television, it is a myth that someone with epilepsy can swallow their tongue.
 But they could choke on foreign objects.

 - Remove sharp or solid objects that the person might come into contact with.

 - Time the seizure.
 Take note: How long did the seizure last?
 What were the symptoms?
 Your observations can help medical personnel later.
 If they have multiple seizures, how long was it in between seizures?